 b) what that is,

-and see if you can slow down, pay more attention, rule out discomfort, pain, illness, and any of the other legitimate causes of his behaviour – as well as training – before you get grumpy back at him 😉
+and see if you can slow down and pay more attention.
+Rule out discomfort, pain, and illness.
+Eliminate all of the other legitimate causes of his behaviour – as well as training – before you get grumpy back at him 😉

 Keep Connecting with your animals,